Updated on 6 August 2017

 Whether you’re into gardening or not, don’t miss Naples Botanical Garden.
 Founded in 1993, the gardens spread over 170 acres.
 There are lots of different themed areas to discover, including this tranquil Asian garden.

-There’s a fantastic exhibition until 23 April – Origami in the Garden.
-Artist Kevin Box has created gigantic metal origami sculptures, in collaboration with his wife Jennifer and other well-known artists such as Michael G. LaFosse.
+We were lucky to catch a fantastic exhibition called Origami in the Garden.
+Artist Kevin Box created gigantic metal origami sculptures, in collaboration with his wife Jennifer and other well-known artists such as Michael G. LaFosse.

 We found a charming refuge from the sun at the Caribbean Garden.